Using Windows Antimalware Scan Interface in .NET

 }

-If you prefer you can add a reference to the NuGet package Meziantou.Framework.Win32.Amsi (NuGet, GitHub) in your project and directly use the code above.
+If you prefer, you can add the NuGet package Meziantou.Framework.Win32.Amsi (NuGet, GitHub) to your project and use the same API directly.

 Do you have a question or a suggestion about this post?
 Contact me!